-Cops: Pennsylvania Uber driver pleaded for her life before passenger shot her dead
+Uber driver pleaded for her life before passenger shot her dead, police say

 Mr Crew then states “It’s a gun.”

-“Come on, I have a family,” Ms Spicuzza says, according to the complaint - but Mr crew responds: “I got a family too, now drive”
+“Come on, I have a family,” Ms Spicuzza says, according to the complaint – but Mr Crew responds: “I got a family too, now drive.”

 He repeatedly told her to “complete the trip”, the complaint says, and, “using his left hand, grabbed Ms Spicuzza’s ponytail and controlled her head.